 3) What To Pack In The Car?

 Driving would let us take more stuff which may not have been so good for two people who continued to fail “Packing 101”.
 At one point I even considered taking my coffee machine that I really miss when I am away from home for any length of time.
 After much debate, we packed food and a cooler but left all appliances but a small smoothy blender behind.
 We did pack a lot of clothes, mostly because we would be in Vancouver as it moved from summer to fall.
 And no matter where we go or how we travel, we both travelled with our geek bags full of electronics!

 The biggest advantage of deciding to drive from Toronto to Vancouver was that we could take our bicycles.
+Our friends drove the route in a 1937 chevrolet coupe and although the car looked great, they unfortunately couldn’t take their bikes with them.
+I’m really glad we bought our bikes though!
 When we bought our new eBikes, we kept our old bikes not sure what we would do with them.
 We could now enjoy the bikes in Vancouver and then leave them behind for our son to use after we headed back home to Toronto.